Grillette/grillette.github.io/_posts/2019-11-30-SigSegV2-WriteUp.md

 print(''.join(chr(a ^ ord(b)) for a,b in zip(decoded,itertools.cycle(key))))
 ```

-Here, we take the encoded string that we decode, we then xor each bytes of the key and the decoded object.
+Here, we take the encoded string that we decode, we then xor each byte of the key and the decoded object.
-We use **zip** to iterate over de *decoded* variable and the *key* at the same time.
+We use **zip** to iterate over the *decoded* variable and the *key* at the same time.
 The iterator will stop when the shortest input iterable is exhausted and we don't want that to happen because our key is shorter than the string we have to xor.
-That's why we use **intertools.cycle** on the key so it does not stop iterating as a cycle.
+That's why we use **itertools.cycle** on the key so it does not stop iterating as a cycle.

 For each iteration of those 2 variables we then xor *a* and *b* and use **chr()** to get a printable character.